TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 Analysis:

-An N-MOS will be used to control the current to the LED lights.
-An LTSpice analysis has been performed to determine the operational region of the N-MOS and the compatibility with the circuit.
-The analysis of the cicuit yeilded the following: with a gate voltage of 5 volts from each impulse of the microcontrollers DIO, the voltage of the drain terminal is 5 volts during operation, and each device is supplied 20 mA of current.
-The gate volatge of each MOSFET is 5 volts during operation and 0 volts when not in operation.
-This values verfiy the initial calculations of the design and suit the parameters of the LED strips.
+An N type MOSFET will be utilized to control the flow of current to the LED strip.
+This N-MOS will be utilized like an electronic switch through a 5 volt signal sent to the gate terminal.
+It allows for current to pass from the drain terminal to the source terminal closing the circuit.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/LiamCounasse-signoff-Team_Spirit/Documentation/Signoffs/Team_Spirit/capstonespice.PNG)